 Maybe, if you get hundreds of thousands of visits a month, you add live visual chat to your website, if not, maybe you pivot to launch an affiliate strategy with a company like Salesfloor and make it available for your full-time employees.

 The speed of the COVID-19 spread is the enemy right now.
-How fast it is moving is making it hard for every retailer to react.
+How fast it is moving makes it hard for every retailer to react.

 One thing is clear, we have to find a way to get digitally face-to-face like we used to get face-to-face in person.
-In the short-term this is important but going forward as well.
+In the short-term, this is important but from now on as well.

 Use this post to get you thinking about how to do that and begin to see the upside of connecting to your customers in a new virtual world.